pierre-rouleau/about-erlang/README.rst

 **Erlang Online Books**
-`Learn You Some Erlang for Great Good!`_                An introduction to Erlang written by Fred Hébert.
+`Learn You Some Erlang for Great Good!`_                An comprehensive introduction to Erlang written by
+                                                        Fred Hébert.
 `The Erlang Runtime System`_                            Written by Erik Stenman, this book focuses on tuning Erlang
                                                         installation and describes how Erlang works.

 **Erlang online Courses**
+`University of Kent`_ & FutureLearn  Erlang Courses     The following courses are available:
+                                                        - `Functional Programming in Erlang`_
-`Concurrent Programming in Erlang`_
+                                                        - `Concurrent Programming in Erlang`_
-`Erlang Master Classes @ University of Kent`_
+                                                        - `Erlang Master Classes @ University of Kent`_

 **Erlang Devoted Sites**
 `Erlang Central`_ - Erlang Community                    A community of Erlang developers with links to documentation,